WeekendWarrior1/powerpal_ble/README.md

 The ESPHome component hasn't been merged into esphome yet, but you can use it via `external_components`
 > :grey_exclamation: This component now supports experimental Powerpal cloud uploading!
+>
-This functionality allows you to view your energy data visualisations within the Powerpal application without ever have to bother connecting your Powerpal device to your phone ever again!
+> This functionality allows you to view your energy data visualisations within the Powerpal application without ever have to bother connecting your Powerpal device to your phone ever again.
+>
-This feature works by retrieving the Powerpal authentication information (stored on the Powerpa device itself), and collects 15 measurements before uploading them to your Powerpal Cloud.
+> This feature works by retrieving the Powerpal authentication information (stored on the Powerpa device itself), and collects 15 measurements before uploading them to your Powerpal Cloud.
+>
-This requires your energy cost per kWh in the configuration, and currently doesn't support peak/off-peak switching.
+> This requires your energy cost per kWh in the configuration, and currently doesn't support peak/off-peak switching.

 #### Requirements:
 - An ESP32